nyradhr/static-site-generator/README.md

 # Static Site Generator
-Boot.dev project for building a "static site generator from scratch, similar to Jekyll, Hugo, or Gatsby in Python".
+Boot.dev project to build a static site generator from scratch, similar to Jekyll, Hugo, or Gatsby.